facebookresearch/XLM/README.md

 PyTorch original implementation of [Cross-lingual Language Model Pretraining](https://arxiv.org/abs/1901.07291).
 Provides a cross-lingual implementation of BERT, with state-of-the-art results on XNLI, and unsupervised MT.
+Provides a monolingual implementation of BERT, with better performance on the GLUE benchmark.

 <br>
 <br>
 ![Model](https://dl.fbaipublicfiles.com/XLM/xlm_figure.jpg)